ekinertac/coderepo/README.md

 ### HTMLRepo - Collect Code Files into an HTML File

-This script, `htmlrepo`, recursively finds code files in a specified directory and compiles their contents into a single file.
+This script, `coderepo`, recursively finds code files in a specified directory and compiles their contents into a single file.

 The script is highly configurable, allowing users to specify file extensions,